Young Liberals (Switzerland)

 The Young Liberals of Switzerland (Jungfreisinnige Schweiz, Jeunes Libéraux-Radicaux Suisse, Giovani Liberali Radicali Svizzera, Giuvens Liberals Svizra), abbreviated to YLS (JF), is the youth wing of FDP.The Liberals.
-It was founded in 1906 and, with more than 4,400 members aged between 15 and 35.
+It was founded in 1906, and counts more than 4,400 members aged between 15 and 35 in 25 of the 26 cantons of Switzerland.

 About

 The Young Liberals of Switzerland (YLS) are active on the federal, the Cantonal, the local level and at universities in Switzerland.
 The party has four members of the federal National Council, Christian Wasserfallen, Andri Silberschmidt, Philippe Nantermod, Christa Markwalder and one of the Council of States, Johanna Gapany.
 The party also holds several seats in Cantonal and local parliaments.

-Although the YLS is independent, it is affiliated with the Free Democratic Party of Switzerland and, on the international level, with European Liberal Youth as well as International Federation of Liberal Youth.
+Although the YLS is independent, it is affiliated with the Free Democratic Party of Switzerland and, on the international level, with European Liberal Youth.

 Principles

 The Young Liberals stands for more freedom in daily life and fights against bureaucracy and unnecessary bans.

 The Young Liberals commit themselves for an excellent education, secure social security within a sustainable social welfare system, a strong economy- based on free market principles -especially for small and medium business, security and a sustainable environment.